novello/GLAMORISE/README.md

 And then follow all the installation steps in the README of the nalir-glamorise project.

-After this run the following script below, it is respponsible for creating the configuration needed by GLAMORISE in order to work correctly with the MAS database:
+After this run the following script below, it is responsible for creating the configuration needed by GLAMORISE in order to work correctly with the MAS database:

 ``` bash